220v-K/CVIntro_FinalProject/README.md

    - Val/Test transforms default to center-crop + normalization (or resize-only if specified).

 3) Model build
-   - Constructs ResNet18/34/50, replaces the final FC with a head sized to `--num_classes`, optional dropout, optional ImageNet pretraining.
+   - Constructs ResNet18/34/50, replaces the final FC with a head sized to `--num_classes`, optional dropout.

 4) Optimization loop
    - Supports SGD/Adam/AdamW, cosine or multistep schedulers with warmup, gradient clipping, mixed precision, and grad accumulation.